 - How do your interests compare to their interests?

-- Used to assess your writing ability (looking for writing that is organized, coherent, and succinct)
+- Personal statements are used to assess your writing ability (readers will look for writing that is organized, coherent, and succinct).

-- Helps programs evaluate students in the mid-range (average grade & test scores)
+- They help programs evaluate students in the mid-range (average grade & test scores).

 How to write a personal statement

-- View our alumni updates/careers database to see what career paths our majors have followed and what graduate programs they completed to get there!
+- Explore ouor alumni updates/careers database to see what career paths our majors have followed and what graduate programs they completed to get there!

 - APA video modules: Preparing and Applying to Graduate School